AngerSolutions/angersolutions.github.io/rules/readme.md

 * This is NOT counseling;
   This is NOT therapy;
   The group facilitator is neither a counselor, nor a therapist.
-* Please use only your first name and last initial, for you displayed name, in meetings.
+* Please use only your first name and last initial, for your displayed name, in meetings.
 * Always be respectful and on-time.
   After 1 minute you're late;
   After 5 minutes you're a no-show.